5 Things I’d Tell My Younger Self About Money

 I mean…if I could explain investing and the power of compound interest so I could have started doing all that in kindergarten, I definitely would have 🤓 but I’m not talking about that.
 I’m talking about some basic financial literacy skills.

-Here are a few things I’d tell my younger self if I had the chance:
+Here are a few questions I’d answer for my younger self if I had the chance:

 You NEED an emergency fund, and you need one like yesterday.